 A study of S&P 500 companies has shown that the profitability of innovation (RQ) depends on the company manager’s knowledge of the field.
 So, it is right to recruit a company manager from within the company, which is what the S&P TOP25 does.

 The growth of the long-term value of S&P 500 companies is best predicted by the growth of gross profit.
-As gross profit is increased by profitable innovations, the growth of gross profit and profitable innovations should be at the hart of the company’s strategy.
+As gross profit is increased by profitable innovations, the growth of gross profit and profitable innovations should be at the heart of the company’s strategy.
 The focus on profitable innovations gives the strategy clarity and a strong logic.

-I have achieved considerable evaluation accuracy in observing the ambiversion of the managers of listed companies, as my my return on investment significantly exceeds the S&P 500 index.
+I have achieved considerable evaluation accuracy in observing the ambiversion of the managers of listed companies, as my return on investment significantly exceeds the S&P 500 index.
 Encouraged by this, I invent a more valid observational method to prove the hypothesis of ambiversion as a prerequisite for innovation for S&P 500 company managers.